Human Papillomavirus (HPV) Vaccination for Adults

 While the HPV vaccine is highly effective, it does not provide 100% protection against all HPV types.
 It is still possible to be infected with a strain not covered by the vaccine.

-Yes, the HPV vaccine can be administered during menstruation.
-The menstrual cycle does not affect the efficacy or safety of the vaccine.
+Yes.
+Menstruation does not affect the efficacy or safety of the HPV vaccine.

 Individuals with weakened immune systems may receive the HPV vaccine but should consult their doctor.
 The vaccine may be less effective in this population, and additional doses may be recommended.